 What’s The Message For Charlotte Region Home Buyers?

-The message for Charlotte region home buyers remains what it’s been since 2015 and isn’t likely to change much as we begin the 2019 summer selling season, although we have seen bidding wars subside somewhat.
+The message for Charlotte region home buyers remains what it’s been since 2015 and isn’t likely to change much as we enter the 2019 summer selling season in earnest, although we have seen bidding wars subside somewhat.

 - The supply of homes available to buy remains tight and those that are on the market are selling reasonably quickly with not a lot of negotiating room.
 In prime neighborhoods, we continue to see many homes going into contract within days of listing.